1. PURPOSE AND SCOPE

 1.1 This agreement between the University and its recognised trade unions (referred to collectively in this document as “the parties”) listed in paragraph 2.1 below, applies to all employees of the University of Bath who are remunerated on salary scales negotiated through the Joint Negotiating Council for Higher Education Staff (JNCHES) at national level.
+In addition University and College Union (“UCU”) are specifically recognised to collectively represent professors.

 1.2 This agreement confirms which trade unions are recognised by the University of Bath, as the employer (referred to in this document as “the University” or “we”) and the facilities that will be given to their representatives.
 It sets out the agreed committees for formal partnership working between the recognised trades unions and the University.